 … Be assured that the entire European proletariat, and all that have a feeling for freedom and independence in their heart, have their eyes fixed on Paris.
 And if Paris is for the present crushed, I remind you that the struggle in Paris is only a small affair of outposts, that the main conflict in Europe is still before us, and that ere many decades pass away the battlecry of the Parisian proletariat, war to the palace, peace to the cottage, death to want and idleness, will be the battlecry of the entire European proletariat.

 Marx was particularly close to Varlin (despite his being a Proudhonist) and Frankel (who aligned with Marx on many debates), corresponding with them on Commune matters.
 Marx’s strong influence among Commune leaders was also reflected in his sympathetic dealings with Blanqui and his followers.
-Two of Blanqui’s most influential supporters, Charles Longuet and Paul Lafargue (who was in Paris during the Commune), were married to Marx’s daughters.
+Two of Blanqui’s most influential supporters, Charles Longuet (who was a leading member of the Paris Commune) and Paul Lafargue (who went to unoccupied Bordeaux to raise French public support for besieged Paris), were members of the International.
+Both were married to Marx’s daughters.

 Marx’s reportage and running commentary on the events of 1870-71 became the basis of the series of his writings in the form of “Addresses of the General Council of the International,” which were later published as The Civil War in France.
 A major work on the Commune, it showed his “remarkable gift for grasping clearly the character, the import and the necessary consequences of great historical events, at a time when these events are still in progress before our eyes or have only just taken place.”
 (Engels)